 - Next, we look for a camera that has at least this number of horizontal pixels.
 More is better.

 - A 2 Megapixel (1920 x 1080) camera exceeds this requirement, while a 1-megapixel camera (1280 x 1024) would not work.

 The 2 Megapixel IP camera, with 1920 pixels across the horizontal is best for this application.
 As an example of IP cameras available, take a look at the Hanwha (Samsung) IP cameras available.

 If we want to view a larger area, then we would need to increase the camera resolution.
 For example, a 10 ft wide area, would require twice the resolution.
-Take a look our article, Calculating What You Can see With Your IP Camera, for more information.
+Take a look at our article, Calculating What You Can See With Your IP Camera, for more information.

 One facial recognition software product has been used in churches to determine who has attended.
 Churchix software works quite well in the church where the lighting level is right, everyone is facing forward, and they even have the same expression on their face (most of the time).
 In many applications, the challenge is to assure that everyone you are scanning is looking in the right direction.

 It is best to install a face recognition system in a doorway or gate area where it is likely that everyone is facing the right direction, and they are approaching the camera a few people at a time.
-There are some systems that can be used in less constricted environments, but they will cost more.
-As an example, take a look at the FST Facial recognition door access control system.
+There are some systems that can be used in less constricted environments.
+As an example, take a look at our article, How Face Recognition Works in a Crowd.

 There are two major applications for facial recognition systems.
 The first can detect predetermined people in a crowd, while the second is used for door entry control.
 These systems are available as part of video management software or as standalone door control units.

 Detection of Certain People in a Crowd